 - Customer experience

 Your core strength will change your entire strategy, including the brand messages and the focus of your investment.
-In the next chapter, I show a unique process for how to choose your brand’s core strength and then show you how to write smart, strategic objective statements around your core strength.
+I show a unique process for how to choose your brand’s core strength and then show you how to write smart, strategic objective statements around your core strength.

 2. Next, you have to look at your customer strategy.
 Start by determining where your brand currently sits on the brand love curve, whether your brand is: